Amund211/prism/README.md

 ## Safety
 Being open source, anyone can look at the source code for Prism to see that nothing nefarious is happening.
 The released binaries are created using `pyinstaller` in GitHub Actions from a clean clone of the repository.
-If you do not trust the released binary you can clone the project and run it from source by installing the dependencies and running `python3 prism_overlay.py` from the project root.
+If you do not trust the released binary you can clone the project and run it from source by installing the dependencies and running `uv run prism_overlay.py` from the project root.
 See [running the overlay from source](#running-the-overlay-from-source) for more info.

 ## Running the overlay from source
 Note: make sure you have a recent version of Python installed.
-The overlay currently depends on version `>=3.12`.
+The overlay currently depends on version `>=3.13`.

 To run the project from source, perform the following steps: